MKme/ResQ/README.md

 ResQ Overview:

-D1 mini Pro Externall Antenna (you need to mod the board for the external to work)  https://youtu.be/hXRcJXMjlyg
+D1 mini Pro External Antenna (you need to mod the board for the external to work)  https://youtu.be/hXRcJXMjlyg

 SD Card Use: https://youtu.be/y-P627KBLBw